ConnectExtend/restaurant-reviews/README.md

 ---

 ## Restaurant Reviews - Project Overview
-A restaurant review site written with ReactJS that is accessible, available offline (via service workers) and responsive.
+A restaurant review site written with ReactJS that is accessible, available offline (via service worker) and responsive.

 ### Where to start?